jdvc/field_wistia/README.txt

  * Wistia videos of various sizes.
  * Wistia thumbnails with image styles.

-This module is a lightweight alternative to Media or Embedded Media Field.
-If you're looking for a way to add video fields from more than one provider, you may want to consider looking into either of those two modules, but if you're using Wistia, you know don't need any other service, they are the best!
+This module is a lightweight alternative to Media Module.
+If you're looking for a way to add video fields from more than one provider, you may want to consider looking into Media, but if you're using Wistia, you already know they're the best!

 Installation